Whimsical-Maverick/Cattlediagnosis/README.md

 # 🐾 PetVet – AI-Powered Pet Health & First Aid Assistant

 **PetVet** is a full-stack, AI-enabled web platform that empowers pet owners with **instant first aid guidance**, **disease prediction**, and **end-to-end hospital support**.
-It combines ML, NLP, and real-time backend services to create a reliable health assistant for your furry companions.
+It combines Machine Learning and real-time backend services to create a reliable health assistant for your furry companions.

 ---